ruby-processing/vecmath/docs/_posts/2019-03-01-welcome-to-vecmath-gem.md

 ---
 # Background

 The vecmath Vec2D and Vec3D classes were originally build for JRubyArt and provide more ruby-like vector classes than the somewhat suspect vanilla processing PVector class (that doesn't know whether it's 2D or 3D).
-Further the AppRender class enables direct writing of vector to vertex
+Further the GfxRender class enables direct writing of vector to vertex

 # Building the Gem